zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.search_parameters.p_error_search.md

 It's highly recommended to adjust the `p_error` as it is linked to the data-set.

-The inference is performed via the FHE simulation mode previously known as Virtual Library (VL)
+The inference is performed via the FHE simulation mode.

 The goal is to look for the largest `p_error_i`, a float ∈ \]0,1\[, which gives a model_i that has `accuracy_i`, such that: | accuracy_i - accuracy_0| \<= Threshold, where: Threshold ∈ R, given by the user and `accuracy_0` refers to original model_0 with `p_error_0 = 0.0`.